ryansteed/heuristic-moral-machine/log.md

 - MM use case
   + We tried creating labeling functions based on MM results (as if regular people were the experts)
   + Here's how the label functions performed relative to real users, and here's how much less it cost
+    * How well does it agree on random scenarios? on all scenarios?
   + When does this method disagree and why?
 - Kidney use case
   + Same thing, but this time users explicitly told us their rationales; let's pretend they're trained experts